willowtreeapps/SmartSpeakerDetector-iOS/README.md

 pod 'SmartSpeakerDetector'
 ```

-## Author

-Max Tkach, molotov2k@gmail.com

 ## License

-SmartSpeakerDetector is available under the MIT license.
+SmartSpeakerDetector is available under the Apache license.
 See the LICENSE file for more info.